swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Single line comments use the syntax `//`, which would conflict with the spelling for an empty regex literal.
 As such, an empty regex literal would be forbidden.

+While not conflicting with the syntax proposed in this pitch, it's also worth noting that the `//` comment syntax (in particular documentation comments that use `///`) would likely preclude the ability to use `///` as a delimiter if we ever wanted to support multi-line regex literals.
+It's possible though that future multi-line support could be inferred from the regex options provided.
+For example, a regex that uses the multi-line option `/(?m)/` could be allowed to span multiple lines.

 Multi-line comments use the `/*` delimiter.
 As such, a regex literal starting with `*` wouldn't be parsed.
 This however isn't a major issue as an unqualified `*` is already invalid regex syntax.
 An escaped `/\*/` regex literal wouldn't be impacted.

 #### On custom infix operators using the `/` character